kolinger/ftp-deploy/readme.md

 Usage
 -----

+- Config can be loaded in multiple ways:

     ``python deploy.py /path/to/my/configuration.json``

     or use more user-friendly pattern

     ``python deploy.py dev``

     will look for .ftp-dev.json

     or create local configuration file named .ftp-deploy.json and run just

     ``python deploy.py``

+- Threads can be overridden with `-t|--threads`.
-Before and after command can be skipped with `-s|--skip` option.
+- Before and after command can be skipped with `-s|--skip` option.
-Partial purge can be activated with `-pp|--purge-partial`.
+- Partial purge can be activated with `-pp|--purge-partial`.
-Threads can be overridden with `-t|--threads`.
+- Purge threads can be overridden with `-pt|--purge-threads`.

 Upgrade
 -------